FAQ: Are There Different Specialties for Chiropractors?

 Chiropractic is often referred to as one of the safest and most effective alternatives to traditional allopathic medicine for the treatment of joint pain, back pain, and even headaches.
 It’s non-invasive nature and relatively low cost compared to major surgeries make it a popular choice for treatment.
 The majority of all practicing chiropractors (83.9%) focus on general care, including treating problems with the neuromusculoskeletal system through adjustments and clinical interventions.

-Becoming a chiropractor can be completed in just over three years at New York Chiropractic College, where you will get real, hands-on experience to help jumpstart your career.
+Becoming a chiropractor can be completed in just over three years at Northeast College of Health Sciences, where you will get real, hands-on experience to help jumpstart your career.
 If you choose to become a general-practice chiropractor, there are many paths you can choose post-graduation, including teaching, residency, working in hospitals, or opening a private practice.
 General Chiropractors in New York State earn an average salary of $160,974, and with the job growth projected to be 4% by 2029, choosing to become a general-practice chiropractor could be the right path for you.

 Occupational Health Chiropractors